mickfuzz/makecode-platformer-101/groupCourseOverview.md

 We will start to understand games by playing a few arcade games and starting to look at what makes them tick.

-Play the following games ( from MakeCode )
+On entry participants play the following games ( from MakeCode )

 * Galaga
-* Cat Jumper
 * Ballon Game
+* Duck Run
+* Eat Fruit
-* Collect Cherries
+* Level Up

 Write down the main VERBs for these games.
 Pick from the following some have more than one Mechanic.